AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

     5. Other incorrect display commands to try: `display`, `display y`, `...` (where y is not a positive integer)<br>
        Expected: Similar to previous.

-### Viewing a client

-1. Viewing clients on a date or day

-### Adding a client

-1. Adding a client to the addressbook

-### Editing a client
+### Finding a client

-1. Editing a client details in the addressbook
+1. Finding a client in the client list

+    1. Test case: `find x` (where x is a complete part of client's name)<br>
+    Expected: Client list only show the contacts that contains the name.
+Number of clients listed message is shown in the status message.

+    2. Test case: `find x y` (where x and y are complete part of different client's name)<br>
+    Expected: Client list only show the contacts that contains the name.
+Number of clients listed message is shown in the status message.

+    3. Test case: `find z` (where z is not part of any client's name)<br>
+    Expected: Client list is empty.
+No clients listed message is shown in the status message.

 ### Saving data

 1. Dealing with missing data files

-   1. Prerequisites: Ran the <final FitFlow release> jar file.
+   1. Prerequisites: Executed the [final FitFlow release] jar file.

    2. Open the FitFlow home folder.
 Delete the Data folder.